 Most of us may know that amino acids are essential protein building blocks, yet they play many dual roles as well, such as synthesizing hormones and neurotransmitters.
 Recently, amino acids have been extracted and packaged into supplement form for those looking to boost their energy levels or achieve better athletic performance.

 For all the health hullabaloo around protein amino acids, how much do we know about these essential substances?

 When it comes to practicing a strict plant-based, vegetarian, or vegan diet, this question happens to be crucial to maintaining a healthy balanced diet.
-Why, you ask?
-Turns out a handful of essential amino acids are found naturally in meat and animal products, therefore, if you haven’t done your homework, you may be deficient.
+Why?
+Turns out a handful of essential amino acids are found naturally in meat and animal products.
+Therefore, if you haven’t done your homework, you may be deficient.

 Of course, with knowledge comes the power to fill in those amino acid gaps with the appropriate plant-based resources!

 There are 20 amino acids, yet for this article, we’re going to target the nine most essential.
 Out of these nine, some can be found in plant-based foods, and others are animal-based.
 Let’s take a look at all of these amino acids and how to integrate plant-based sources into your balanced diet!

 Amino acids are oftentimes referred to as the building blocks of life.
 This is for a good reason.
 These organic compounds “combine to form proteins,” which are critical to a healthy, functioning body.

 Each of these amino acid sequences gets to determine “each protein’s unique 3-dimensional structure and its specific function.”
 These functions include breaking down food, growth, and repairing body tissue, among many other essential bodily functions.
 Along with these tasks, amino acids “can also be used as a source of energy by the body.”